-These two non-qualified structured settlement options, which Sage offers through our industry partner Structures, are market-based structured settlements.
-Rather than using an annuity as the underlying financial vehicle, Settlements Plus™ (for claimants) and Fee Structure Plus® (for plaintiff attorneys) use a market-based investment portfolio.
+This option is offered through our industry partner United Settlement Solutions.
+Rather than using an annuity as the underlying financial vehicle, a market-based structured settlement uses an investment portfolio with market-related returns.
 A financial institution or the claimant’s/attorney’s financial advisor manages the investments, and much like fixed indexed annuities, these offer a greater potential return than a traditional fixed annuity.

 Additional Options: DIAs, SPIAs, and MYGAs

 There are several additional tax-deferred options available, including:

 - Deferred Income Annuity (DIA): Payments starting after 12 months, guaranteed1 and lifetime payments, no underwriting

 - Single Premium Immediate Annuity (SPIA): Payments starting within 12 months, guaranteed1 and lifetime payments, no underwriting

 - Multi-Year Guaranteed Annuity (MYGA): Fixed rate and guaranteed1 payments for a specific term, guarantee of principal